SonicMasters07/Quran-App/README.md

 ---

+👨‍💻 Developer

+Muhammad Hussnain Faraz
+📍 BS Computer Science — GCUF Samundri Sub-Campus, Pakistan 💜 Passionate about Islamic software, AI, and open-source development.

+---

 🧿 License

-This project is open-source under the MIT License.
+Open-sourced under the MIT License.
-Feel free to fork, enhance, and share — for the sake of Allah (سُبْحَانَهُ وَتَعَالَى).
+Use, modify, and share — for the sake of Allah (سُبْحَانَهُ وَتَعَالَى).

+---

+⭐ Support:
+If you find this project beneficial, give it a star ⭐ on GitHub — more Islamic software projects are on the way!

 ---